afzalhasn/FinDash/docs/frontend-modularization-plan.md

   _Story 3.1.1_: Extract the dashboard header into `PageHeader`. ✅
   _Story 3.1.2_: Update Add Entry, Transactions, Insights pages to use the shared shell. ✅

-- **Task 3.2 — Create reusable filter/date controls**
+- **Task 3.2 — Create reusable filter/date controls** ✅
-  Encapsulate the repeated time range filters and date pickers.
+  Encapsulate the repeated time range filters and date pickers. `DateRangeFilter` now lives in `src/shared/ui/filters` and powers dashboard/insights presets.
   _Story 3.2.1_: Implement `DateRangeFilter` component with presets (today/week/month/custom). ✅
   _Story 3.2.2_: Replace bespoke filter code in Dashboard/ProductInsights with the new component. ✅